carbocation/interpose/README.md

 create their own net/http-like signatures, interpose uses literal net/http signatures, thus minimizing package lock-in and maximizing inter-compatibility.

-From the view of a sandwich, the first middleware that you add gets called in the middle, while the last middleware that you add gets called first (and can make additional calls after earlier middleware finishes).

-The actual call stack of our chain of handlers starts from the last added and ends with the first added.
+Middleware is called in nested LIFO fashion, which means that the last middleware to be added will be the first middleware to be called.
+Because the middleware is nested, it actually means that the last middleware to be added gets the opportunity to make the first and the last calls in the stack.
 For example, if there are 3 middlewares added in order (0, 1, 2), the calls look like so:

 	//2 START
 		//1 START